NASA-AMMOS/slim-cli/CONTRIBUTING.md

 ### Developer Environment

 For patch contributions, see our [README.md](README.md) for more details on how to set up your local environment, to best contribute to our project.

+**Development Dependencies:**
+- Python 3.7+
+- Git
+- **Optional**: LiteLLM for AI model support (`pip install litellm`)
+- pytest for testing (`pip install pytest pytest-cov`)
+- Typer and Rich for CLI development (`pip install typer rich`)

 At a minimum however to submit patches (if using Git), you'll want to ensure you have:
 1. An account on the Version Control System our project uses (i.e. GitHub).
 2. The Version Control System client (i.e. Git) installed on your local machine.
 3. The ability to edit, build, and test our project on your local machine.
 Again, see our [README.md](README.md) for more details.
+4. Understanding of the modern CLI framework (Typer + Rich) used in this project.

 ### Communication Channels